WolframResearch/LibraryLinkUtilities/docs/modules/function_arguments.rst

     }

 You can read more about :cpp:class:`DataList <template\<MArgumentType T, class PassingMode = Passing::Manual> LLU::DataList>` in the section
 about :doc:`containers`.
-The last part is to tell LLU how to turn incoming DataStores into Quantities in library functions that declare "Money" as return type:
+The last step is to tell LLU how to turn incoming DataStores into Quantities in library functions that declare "Money" as return type:

 .. code-block:: mma
    :force: